The Role of Data Cap in Optimal Two-part Network Pricing: Related Work

 More generally, there have been several works that study the usage-based Internet pricing.
 Hande \textit{et al.} \cite{hande2010pricing} characterized the economic loss due to ISPs' inability or unwillingness to price broadband access based on the time of use.
 Li \textit{et al.} \cite{li2009revenue} studied the optimal price differentiation under complete and incomplete information.
-Basar \textit{et al.} \cite{basar2002revenue} devised a revenue-maximizing pricing under varying user scale and network capacity.
+Basar \textit{et al.} \cite{basar2002revenue} devised a revenue-maximizing pricing under varying user scales and network capacities.
 Shen \textit{et al.} \cite{shen2007optimal} investigated optimal nonlinear pricing policy design for a monopolistic service provider and showed that the introduction of nonlinear pricing provides a large profit improvement over linear pricing.
-In this paper, we focus on the two-part pricing.
-Besides optimizing the revenue from the provider's perspective, we also look into the welfare-optimal solution, through which we derive regulatory implications.
+In this paper, besides optimizing the revenue from the provider's perspective, we look into the welfare-optimal solution, through which we derive regulatory implications.
+Chen \textit{et al.} \cite{chen2016impact} and Ma \cite{ma2016usage} also studied the revenue-optimal and welfare-optimal pricing schemes in network service markets. {Chen \textit{et al.} \cite{chen2016impact} characterized the equilibrium allocations of bandwidth when monopoly or competitive wireless ISPs maximize their revenues or social welfare.} Ma \cite{ma2016usage} observed providers' optimal pricing strategies in congestion-prone service markets, e.g., cloud or broadband services.
+Both of them considered the purest form of usage-based pricing, which does not charge the lump-sum fee and has a zero usage cap, and thus is a special case of the two-part pricing structure studied in this paper.
+Besides the usage-based pricing, many other schemes, e.g., time-dependent pricing \cite{ha2012tube} and congestion-based pricing \cite{henderson2001congestion}, have also been adopted for network services. {Gizelis and Vergados conducted a survey \cite{gizelis2011survey} which classified and evaluated the wide variety of pricing schemes.}